-Application assessment
+Application Approval

-Applications will be assessed by the Responsible Officer and approved by the Minister.
-The Assessment criteria will be based on alignment with national priorities and best return on investment for Fund contributors.
+The Minister will assess applications in line with the regulations and this management plan.
+This will include checking that the proposed activities comply with regulation 7, verifying that the requested amount is within the Expenditure Authority for the Fund, alignment with industry priorities and best return on investment for Fund contributors.
 An applicant may be asked for additional information if required.